mendix/docs/content/howto/logic-business-rules/workflow-how-to-configure.md

 10. Repeat steps 2-8 to create and configure the HR role.

-11. You have the Administrator role as the default role and you need to enable this role to monitor workflows, view their progress, and manage their settings in your app.
+11. You already have the Administrator role by default, now you need to enable this role to monitor workflows, view their progress, and manage their settings in your app.
 Do the following:

       1. In the **User roles** tab, click Administrator.